-About The Library
+About the Library

-and cultural activities including theater, music, and sports.
+Tulare County offers an active lifestyle with recreational and cultural activities including theater, music, and sports.

-Library Mission Statement:
+Library Mission Statement

 "The Tulare County Library strives to enrich the lives of all users by meeting the informational, recreational, self-educational and cultural needs of the community in a welcoming atmosphere.
 Through a trained, service-oriented staff, we provide organized collections of current-interest materials and access to additional resources through participation in cooperative library systems.
 We endeavor to fulfill our commitment to the future by providing stimulating materials and programs that encourage lifelong learning for all."